hawkgs/angular/adev/src/app/features/home/animation/README.md

 ```

 > [!TIP]
-> You can create your own plugin by extending `AnimationPlugin` interface
+> You can create your own plugin by extending the `AnimationPlugin` interface

 > [!CAUTION]
 > Use `animation.dispose()` on host component destroy, if you add any plugins as they might result in memory leaks or stale UI leftovers.